Thank you to the Idaho Potato Commission for sponsoring this recipe!

 - Allow potatoes to cool, cut in half, and scoop potato into a medium bowl.

 - Mash potatoes with onion mixture together with salt and pepper to taste.
+You can do this directly in the skillet, or in a bowl.

 - Press potato mixture into the prepared 6 muffin cups, creating an indentation in each and making sure the potatoes are all the way up to the top of the cups.